concourse/rfcs/041-opa-integration/proposal.md

 * All API calls, for example `set-pipeline`, will also go through policy checks.
 If the check doesn't pass, API should return HTTP code 403 (forbidden).
-* `UsingImage` action will be sent to OPA before Concourse launches a container in `check/get/put/task` steps.
+* `UseImage` action will be sent to OPA before Concourse launches a container in `check/get/put/task` steps.
 If the check doesn't pass, the step should return an error indicating policy check not pass.